meenalnimje/chat-buddy/README.md

 # Chat-Buddy

 ## Introduction

 Chat-Buddy is a real-time chat application designed to provide a free and secure communication platform.
 It supports 1-on-1 and group messaging and includes additional features such as AI bot interaction, video calls, and file sharing.
-This README outlines the setup process for the project and explains the technologies used and their purposes.
+This README outlines the setup process for the project and explains the technologies used and their purposes.[link](https://chat-buddy-three.vercel.app/)

 ---